ol-MEGA/ppca/README.md

 # Privacy preserving conversation analysis (PPCA)
-We conducted our experiments with the open-source speechprocessing toolkit [SpeechBrain](http://speechbrain.github.io/).
+We conducted experiments with the open-source speech-processing toolkit [SpeechBrain](http://speechbrain.github.io/) for analysing conversations in everyday life situations, while preserving the privacy.
-We consider the two main privacy aspects for speech recordings: the linguistic speech content and the speaker identity, hence Automatic Speech Recognition (ASR) model and  Automatic Speaker Verification (ASV).
-Our utility tasks are Voice Activity detection (VAD) and Speaker Diarization (SD).
+We consider the two main privacy aspects for speech recordings: the linguistic speech content and the speaker identity, hence Automatic Speech Recognition (ASR) and Automatic Speaker Verification (ASV).
+Our utility tasks are Voice Activity Detection (VAD) and Speaker Diarization (SD).

 ## ASR Pipeline
 This pipeline has been derived from the [SpeechBrain](http://speechbrain.github.io/) LibriSpeech ASR recipe.
 First it creates the data manifests in a json format and then uses them for the training of an ASR (transformer + CTC) model.

 ### Create the data manifest

-- go to custom_training/ASR/create_data_manifest/ and you will find create_data_manifest_ASR.py
+- Go to custom_training/ASR/create_data_manifest/ and you will find create_data_manifest_ASR.py
-- the function can be run as follows
+- The function can be run as follows

    `python create_data_manifest_ASR.py --data-folder /path/to/dataset  --save-json-train path/wheretosave/train.json --save-json-valid path/wheretosave/valid.json --save-json-test  path/wheretosave/test.json --extension extension/of/audio/files (wav, flac ex.) --transcripts-folder path/to/folder/with/transcripts `